How to Optimize Your Website for Search Engines

 Tools to Monitor SEO Performance:

-- Google Search Console: Monitor your site’s search performance, fix errors, and submit sitemaps.
+- Google Search Console: Monitor your site’s performance in search results and fix indexing issues.

 - Ahrefs or SEMrush: Analyze keyword rankings, backlinks, and competitor performance.